 Foster Care & Kinship Education

-The Foster & Kinship Care Education Program is a statewide program funded by the California Community College Chancellor’s Office, providing a variety of training programs for foster parents (parent education), and specialized training for relative caregivers.
-Long Beach City College works with many agencies and programs to provide resources and support for current and transition-age youth and resource families.
+The Foster & Kinship Care Education Program (FKCE) is a statewide program funded by the California Community College Chancellor’s Office (CCCCO), providing a variety of training programs for foster parents (parent education), and specialized training for relative caregivers.
+Long Beach City College (LBCC) works with many agencies and programs to provide resources and support for current and transition-age youth and resource families.
 Our goal is to ensure that this important population of students and their families have all of the information they need for success in college, career, and life.
-For this reason, all resource families must complete the FKCE higher Education training known as Dreams to Degrees
+For this reason, all resource families must complete the FKCE higher education training known as Dreams to Degrees (Two part series – 1.
+Elementary School Training 2.
+High School and Emancipation Training)

 To acquire more information regarding the foster care program and community resources, select one of the following buttons.